GoogleCloudPlatform/cloud-foundation-fabric/modules/iam-service-account/README.md

 # Google Service Account Module

 This module allows simplified creation and management of one a service account and its IAM bindings.
 A key can optionally be generated and will be stored in Terraform state.
 To use it create a sensitive output in your root modules referencing the `key` output, then extract the private key from the JSON formatted outputs.
-Alternatively, the `key` can be generated with `openssl` library and only public part uploaded to the Service Account, for more refere to the [Onprem SA Key Management](../../cloud-operations/onprem-sa-key-management/README.md)) example.
+Alternatively, the `key` can be generated with `openssl` library and only public part uploaded to the Service Account, for more refer to the [Onprem SA Key Management](../../cloud-operations/onprem-sa-key-management/) example.

 ## Example